Source configuration

 Section titled “Editing sources”To edit a source, navigate to its detail page and click “Edit”.

-Connection kind restriction: When editing a source, you cannot change to a connection of a different kind.
-The connection selector will only show connections matching the source’s current connection kind (ClickHouse or Docker).
+When editing a source, you cannot change to a connection of a different kind.
+The connection selector will only show connections matching the source’s current connection kind (ClickHouse, StarRocks, Docker, or Kubernetes).

 This ensures that the source configuration remains consistent with the connection type.